mac-can/PCBUSB-Utilities/README.md

 Type `can_test --help` to display all program options.

+#### can_port

+`can_port` is a command line tool designed to open a network socket for CAN-to-Ethernet communication.
+It connects to a CAN device and handles the data exchange between the CAN bus and local or remote clients.

+_Be aware that runing this program may expose your computer to security vulnerabilities, unauthorized access, data interception, denial of service attacks, and resource exhaustion.
+Implement appropriate security measures to mitigate these risks._

+Type `can_port --help` to display all program options.

-### Target Platform
+### Target Platforms

-- macOS 13.0 and later (Intel and Apple silicon)
+- macOS 13.0 and later (Intel x64 and Apple silicon)
 - Debian GNU/Linux 12 (Linux Kernel 6.x)

-### Development Environment
+### Development Environments

 #### macOS Sequoia

-- macOS Sequoia (15.2) on a Mac mini (M1, 2020)
+- macOS Sequoia (15.3) on a Mac mini (M4 Pro, 2024)
 - Apple clang version 16.0.0 (clang-1600.0.26.6)

 #### macOS Ventura

-- macOS Ventura (13.7.2) on a MacBook Pro (2019)
+- macOS Ventura (13.7.3) on a MacBook Pro (2019)
 - Apple clang version 14.0.3 (clang-1403.0.22.14.1)

 #### Debian 12.9 ("bookworm")
-- Debian 6.1.123-1 (2024-11-22) x86_64 GNU/Linux
+- Debian 6.1.124-1 (2025-01-12) x86_64 GNU/Linux
 - gcc (Debian 12.2.0-14) 12.2.0
-- PCAN Driver and Library for Linux v8.19

-### Required PCBUSB Library
+### Required Library

+#### macOS
-libPCBUSB.x.y.dylib - Version 0.13 or later (Latest is Greatest!)
+- `libPCBUSB.x.y.dylib` - Version 0.13 or later _(Latest is Greatest!)_

+#### Linux
+- `libpcanbasic.so` - PCAN Driver and Library for Linux, Version 8.19

 ### Supported Devices

-Only the following devices from PEAK-System Technik are supported:
+Only the following devices from PEAK-System Technik are supported under macOS:
 - PCAN-USB (product code: IPEH-002021, IPEH-002022)
 - PCAN-USB FD (product code: IPEH-004022)
 - PCAN-USB Pro FD (item no. IPEH-004061), but only the first channel (CAN1)